aRakkolainen/Purrfect_Match_Project/README.md

 npm install (installs required dependencies)
 npm start

+Admin site, remember to use password "1234" to get admin accesses

 ## Short demo video
 Link to short demonstration about our app will be linked here soon..